cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 wait for Roni's decision

 ## Limitation
-When daily volume in a region does not meet quality or privacy thresholds, set by Google, the value is assigned a NaN and will not be reported.
+When daily volume in a region does not meet quality or privacy thresholds, set by Google, no value will be reported.
 Since Google uses differential privacy, there is artificial noise added to the raw datasets to avoid identifying any individual persons without affecting the quality of results.